Tuition fees and living costs

 Options available if you normally live in Wales

 If you normally live in Wales, you may be eligible for services provided by Student Finance Wales.

 Options available if you normally live in Scotland

 If you normally live in Scotland, you may be eligible for services provided by the Student Awards Agency for Scotland.

 Options available if you normally live in Northern Ireland

 If you normally live in Northern Ireland, you may be eligible for services provided by Student Finance Northern Ireland.

-Students with disabilities can get extra support through the Disabled Students' Allowances (DSA).
-Please refer to the Direct Gov website.
+Students with disabilities can apply for extra support such as the Disabled Students' Allowance (DSA).
+Please refer to the GOV.UK website.